julkaswieta/pipeline-tutorial/wpf.md

 > Note that it takes several minutes to complete the workflow due to the setup steps.

 At this point, your workflow should run successfully, building and testing your project.

+In this tutorial, you have learned the basics of Git and GitHub use and you have set up a basic GitHub Actions workflow that builds and tests your application code.
+If you got stuck at any point in the tutorial, please ask for help.